mutty/pwdcrack/README.md

 # pwdcrack
-a simple &amp; not so efficient pwd cracker
+a simple &amp; not so efficient pwd cracker made for a homework assignment.
+Fun to mess around with, maybe will improve on later.